madmac12/rpi-mediawiki/README.md

 # Notes
-* The wiki is configured under a web subdirectory named "/wiki" ** The forwarding rule in Nginx to kick the browser from the root "/" isn't working right because, contrary to the docs about $http_ANYHEADERNAME, the Location header somehow doesn't make it back through the docker port mapping and the exposed docker port is removed from the URL.
+* The wiki is configured under a web subdirectory named "/wiki"
+* Nginx is configured to kick requests for the root of the web host to the Main_Page

 # Docker Hub